 Then there are all the options of where to stay in Taipei – and the food!

-With a combination of Japanese, Cantonese and other cultural influence, there is a huge variety of dishes and flavors for the bold travelers to sample.
+With a combination of Japanese, Cantonese and other cultural influences, there is a huge variety of dishes and flavors for the bold travelers to sample.
 Head to the famous night markets to see it all in action; try everything once!

 With all this on offer to stuff into your Taipei itinerary, you might wonder why you’d ever leave; but once you’ve got a taste for the country, you’re going to want more.
 So why not explore further with these fun day trips from Taipei?